kalviumcommunity/S89_weirdest_maggie_recipes_ever/readme.md

 ## Explore quirky Maggi recipes with step-by-step guides and visuals.

 ## Allow users to share and rate their own weird Maggi creations.

+## ## Allow users to share and rate their own weird Maggi creations.